SheGeeks/Frontend-Mentor-Projects/Signup Form/README.md

 ### LESSONS LEARNED

- - **Update (4/8/21)**: After receiving feedback from @grace-snow in the Frontend Mentor Slack channel, my solution is now responsive AF and the error indicators properly adjust with the inputs in all orientations.
-Grae also introduced me to the `:invalid` psuedo class to easily position the error indicator images correctly.
+ - **Update (4/8/21)**: After receiving feedback from <a href="https://github.com/grace-snow">@grace-snow</a> in the Frontend Mentor Slack channel, my solution is now responsive AF and the error indicators properly adjust with the inputs in all orientations.
+Grace also introduced me to the `:invalid` psuedo class to easily position the error indicator images correctly.

 -  **Update (4/8/21)** I am no longer using CSS Grid on this form. <br>~~I always appreciate playing with both Flexbox and CSS Grid in the same designs.
 Doing so allows me to get a better understanding of the differences and limitations with using either one.~~